DarrenFrenkel/MDSslides/slides.md

 style: style.css
 output: slides.html

+-- sm

+## How do web Apps work

+- HTTP - is the protocol that we use to communicate between client and server
+	- basically how our browser communicates with a server.
+- HTTP protocol - by protocol, I mean there is specific information that a client has to send to a server and vice versa to communicate properly
+- On the client side, the browser initiates communication to the server via a url with a request (http request) and sends over 3 main components:
+	-  HTTP Request line
+	-  HTTP Request Headers
+	-  HTTP Request Body
+-  On the Server side, the server receives the request and then responds (http response) by sending back 3 main components to the client:
+	-  HTTP Response Status-Line
+	-  HTTP Response Headers
+	-  HTTP Response Body
+-- md

+## The Request

+- HTTP Request line - contains the following:
+	- Method - 5 main methods - GET, HEAD, POST, PUT, DELETE
+	- URI - is the specific page you're requesting (eg. index.html)
+	- Protocol Version - is the version of HTTP (eg. HTTP/1.1)
+- HTTP Request Header: - is a list of key/value pairs that is mainly about the client's environment
+	- host - is the main key/value pair of the Request Header - It gives us our server location (eg. example.com)
+- HTTP Request Body: - an option body message

+-- md

+## The Response

+- HTTP Response Status-Line:
+	- Protocol Version - is the version of HTTP (eg. HTTP/1.1)
+	- Status Code - (eg. 200, 404)
+	- Description - a brief description of the status code (eg. ok, file now found)
+- HTTP Response Header:
+	-  is a list of key/value pairs that tells us about our server environment (eg.Server: Apache/1.3.3.7 (Unix) (Red-Hat/Linux))
+- HTTP Response Body:
+	- The actual response which is rendered in the client's window (The browser).
+The content of the body will be HTML code.

+-- md

+## Application servers vs web servers

+* A web server typically returns static web pages, ie we place an http request for a specific file name on a server (the url) and the web server returns that file
+* However, An application server allows us to use business logic to return content dynamically.
+	* ie we could route a url to a view and then that view could return a template or a json object.
+	* or we could easily change the template that the view renders or change the type of data it returns
+* Essentially the main difference is an app server allows us to dynamically change the http response instead of being connected to a page.

 --

 ##Python/Package Manager
 - For all mac/linux users python comes pre-installed, for windows users time to upgrade (use vagrant)